Fixed-Asset-Ratio-Trading/fixed-ratio-trading/docs/deploy/SECURE_DEPLOYMENT_STRATEGY.md

 ## Key Principles
 - Separate keys per role: Deployer key (Program ID), Upgrade Authority, Runtime System Authority
 - Never reuse Devnet keys on Mainnet
-- Use SPL Governance (Realms) for upgrade authority with future token-based governance and timelock capabilities
+- Use Squads multisig for upgrade authority with clear interface and accurate pricing
 - Keep hardware wallet as a signer in the multisig; do not use it directly for program deploy
 - Record hashes, program IDs, authorities, and transactions in `deployment_info.json`
 - Maintain a break-glass path (System Pause) independent from upgrade path